 Loss of appetite, hiding under furniture or in cracks

 Dachshunds are small dogs that are loyal, smart, and playful.
-However, they have certain health conditions, such as cognitive dysfunction syndrome, that require extra care and attention.
+However, they have certain health issues, such as cognitive dysfunction syndrome, that require extra care and attention.
 The separation anxiety, in some instances, can lead to the dog feeling stressed out, causing them to hide.

 Excessive panting, pacing, crying, and barking